How to choose and configure Hugo’s AI Model

 Choose automatic or manual model selection

-You can either let Hugo choose the model automatically or manually select a specific model.
+You can let Hugo choose its model automatically or manually select a specific model.

 Choose automatically

 By default, Hugo can choose the model automatically.
-This is the recommended setup for most teams because it gives Hugo a strong default model without requiring you to compare every option manually.
+This is the recommended starting point for most teams because it provides a strong default without requiring you to compare every option manually.

 The current auto-selected model is GPT-5.1 from OpenAI.

-This is a good starting point if you want strong answer quality and do not have specific internal requirements around model provider, hosting region, or cost control.
+Automatic selection is a good starting point when you want strong answer quality and do not have specific requirements around the model provider, hosting region, or credit usage.

 Select a specific model

-This is useful when your team has specific needs around:
+Select a specific model when your team has requirements around:

-- Compliance → using a model or region approved by your internal policy
+- Compliance → use a model or processing region approved by your internal policy

-- Cost control → choosing a lower-cost model for high-volume support
+- Cost control → choose a lower-cost model for high-volume customer support

-- Provider preference → selecting OpenAI, Anthropic, Google, Mistral, or Crisp-hosted models
+- Provider preference → select OpenAI, Anthropic, Google, Mistral, or a Crisp-hosted model

-- Performance testing → comparing answer quality across models
+- Performance → compare answer quality, reasoning, tone, and speed across models

-- Language coverage → testing which model works best for your customer languages
+- Language coverage → test which model performs best in your customers’ languages

 Compare available models

-Before choosing a specific model, use the comparison table available in Crisp.
+Before choosing a specific model, use the comparison table available inside Crisp.

 Go to AI Agent → Agent → Settings, then click How to select the best model? below the model selector.

-This table helps you compare the available models based on:
+The table lets you compare models based on:

 - Model provider → OpenAI, Anthropic, Google, Mistral, or Hosted by Crisp